Jonathan2251/lbd/_sources/gpu.txt

 To do animation well, OpenGL provides a lots of api(functions) call for graphic processing.
 The 3D model construction tools such as Maya, Blender, ..., only need to call this api to finish the 3D to 2D projecting function in computer.
+Any GPU hardware dependent code in these api will provided by chip designed company.
 An OpenGL program looks like the following,

 .. code-block:: c++